-Amazigh flags were routinely seized by law enforcement in a clear attempt by the regime to stir up ethnic violence in the country, after failing to weaken the revolution.
-Cornered, unrecognised by the country’s population, the regime is slowly opting for an El-Sisi type of scheme.
+Amazigh flags were routinely seized by law enforcement in what Algerians consider a clear attempt by the regime to stir up ethnic violence in the country, after failing to weaken the revolution.
+Cornered, unrecognised by the country’s population, the regime is slowly opting for an El-Sisi type of regime.

 Three football fans, who were in Egypt to support the national team as part of the African Cup of Nations, were arrested by the Egyptian authorities for waving an anti-government sign during the country’s opening game.
 The fans were expelled back to Algeria where they were arrested once again and brought to court for what are essentially bogus charges.

 Dozens of others, who dared wave the Amazigh flag, symbol of their cultural heritage as Berbers, remain in custody, eight days after they were arbitrarily arrested.

 Canada, through its ambassador in Algeria, has been so far the only western country to side with the Algerian people in their quest for a democratic future.

 Contrairement au discours prudent prononcé hier par l’ambassadeur américain à l’occasion de la fête nationale des Etats-Unis à #Alger, celui de l’ambassadeur du #Canada est marquant et clairement orienté vers une volonté que la démocratie prenne le dessus en Algérie pic.twitter.com/k6F8ZsDg4g— Khaled Drareni (@khaleddrareni) 27 June 2019